rkusa/dcs-scratchpad/README.md

 # DCS Scratchpad

+# This release is being worked on to provide support for the awesome UH-60L mod (not its sub-mods at the moment, so just the UH-60L and its armed version).
+# Find the UH-60L mod here https://discord.gg/rP4sss5c

 Resizable and movable DCS World in-game Scratchpad for quick persistent notes - especially useful in VR.

 ## Installation